igsemenov/triellipt/docs/sources/solver.md

 - The resulting FEM matrix is callable with arguments `(row_id, col_id)`.
 - The output of the call is the matrix block for the specified partition sections.
+- The matrix block is a sparse matrix in CSC format.

 For more details, refer to [triellipt.fem.MatrixFEM](triellipt.fem.md#matrixfem).